-For a little over a year now, I have been going to Ladies Night Out almost every Wednesday night.
-It is a small group of women including my sister, sister-in-law, my mother, my youngest daughter and sometimes a couple of our friends.
+A few of us go to Ladies Night Out almost every Wednesday night.
+The group usually includes my sister, sister-in-law, my mother, my youngest daughter and a couple of our friends.
 We meet after work at a chosen restaurant and go off afterwards.
-Sometimes we just window shop, sometimes we have money and go on a free-for-all.
+Often, we just window shop, and there are times that we have money and go on a free-for-all.
+And sometimes, there is just bedlam in the mall…

 Sometimes we sit and drink coffee and practice the art of people watching.
 Sometimes we check out a chick flick that our husbands wouldn’t be caught dead watching.
 There is something about the freedom of being able to blubber in the movie theatre without having a husband beside you rolling his eyes and saying “O.M.G.
 You’re crying over THAT?”
 Now I can blubber anytime I want.
 And I definitely am a blubberer.
 I can admit that I cried when Charlotte died in Charlotte’s Web and when poor Nemo got lost, I was inconsolable.

-We girls spend the evening catching up our week, gossiping about the latest happenings on Biggest Loser, who we are rooting for on Amazing Race and any other current crap tv reality show (we are addicts, I tell you).
+We girls spend the evening catching up our week, gossiping about the latest happenings, discussing who we are rooting for on Amazing Race and any other current crap tv reality show (we are addicts, I tell you).
 Speaking of which, have you seen “Toddlers and Tiaras”?
 A total trainwreck, but I cannot seem to look away…

 She is convinced that without her fashion sense, my sister and I would be wondering around town looking like dumpster divers.
 She keeps us from choosing oddly fascinating patterned things such as these.